AhmedFawzi999/AdvinticGUI/Readme.md

 > This Function unstacks the data into x and y columns

 9- ScaleUpDown Function
->This Function is responsible to increase the scale of the shape drawn by the user it increases it or decreases it.Then it gets the data of the current shape drawn by the user in this particular slice and Check if the user wants to increase or decrease the scale.It then changes the data of the shape by the new scale
+>This Function is responsible to increase the scale of the shape drawn by the user it increases it or decreases it.Then it gets the data of the current shape drawn by the user in this particular slice and Check if the user wants to increase or decrease the scale whether all the shape or in the X direction only or in the y direction only.It then changes the data of the shape by the new scale

 10- EventFilter Function